White young man in plaid at desk writing notes in notebook

 Start with general organization

 You might like the Cornell Note-Taking System, or you may prefer brain maps.
 You may like to arrange a table of contents by date or by ideas in alphabetical order.
 Whatever your preferences for organization, using a binder for each class rather than a notebook is a game changer.
-With a binder, it’s easy to arrange and re-arrange pages to fit your organization style of choice.
+With a binder, it’s easy to arrange and re-arrange notebook papers and other academic materials to fit your organization style of choice.
 (Not to mention you won’t risk having to buy a second notebook if you use it up!)
 You can also hole-punch articles and assignments and fit them in to correspond with your notes without using tape or juggling folders full of loose-leaf paper.
 If you don’t yet have an organizational style of preference, try this out.
 I have a small binder for each class in which I open with a table of contents.
 I organize my notes by date, along with relevant materials and all my assignments.
 I also print out all reports and essays I turn in, even though they are generally all submitted online.
 This allows you to take notes directly on the pages and highlight things you like or don’t like about your work post-submission to improve.

 Be consistent